rustdesk/doc.rustdesk.com/content/Technical Support/_index.en.md

 Paid Support: You can [email](mailto:support@rustdesk.com) to get started.

-We can help with lots of problems, installations and configurations.
-Fully managed hosted servers are also available as well as monthly support packages.

 You get Priority #1 fast responses and service.

 ### Ticket for Pro User